 Sure, there’s steak and chicken, but there’s also fried cauliflower with blue cheese dust, tuna tartare, and drinks that change color or bubble up thanks to some dry ice!

 There are also just a lot more in terms of options at Space 220.
-In terms of appetizers, there are 7 different options.
-There are also 7 entree options and 5 dessert options.
+In terms of appetizers, there are 7 different lunch/dinner options.
+There are also 9 entree options for lunch, 7 entree options for dinner, and 5 dessert options.
 And some of the entree options vary from lunch to dinner, adding more variety.
-There are also 2 supplemental items you can add-on during dinner (including a WHOLE lobster stuffed with jumbo crab!), and 1 you can add to lunch (hello lobster globe).
+There are also 2 supplemental items you can add-on during dinner (including a WHOLE lobster stuffed with jumbo crab)!
 On top of that, there are 4 sides you can add on and if you stop by the lounge there are a few dishes that are unique to that area.

 All of this gives guests even more ways to customize their meals and allows them to try things not really found at the other 2 restaurants we’re looking at.

 In terms of food quality, some of the dishes at Space 220 were just okay, but others were items we truly enjoyed or that surprised us with their fun and delicious flavors.
-We found the Blue Moon Cauliflower (fried cauliflower with blue cheese dust), the Big Bang Burrata (burrata di mozzarella), the Seared Tuna, and the Flat Iron Steak to be some of our favorites.
-Plus, the brussels sprouts here were one of our FAVORITE things and we’d totally add them onto our meals in the future (if they’re not included with the dish we’re ordering).
+We found the Blue Moon Cauliflower (fried cauliflower with blue cheese dust), the Big Bang Burrata (burrata di mozzarella), the Steak & Frites, and the Spaceghetti & Shrimp to be some of our favorites.
+Plus, we really enjoyed the Space Greens — which has lettuce that is grown in the restaurant!

 Some of our reporters shared that the food at Space 220 was better than they expected, and commented on how they really liked the variety of options.
 One of our reporters, in particular, shared that they feel the food at Space 220 is the best out of the 3 options we’re exploring in this article.
 Another shared that they felt the portion sizes at Space 220 are also the biggest of the 3 restaurants.